 - In-vitro diagnostic medical devices

 - Custom made active implantable medical devices

-In addition – Manufacturers of medical devices of IIA, IIB and III class and custom made active implantable medical devices or their authorised representatives, or their authorised distributors have to notify Accreditation Agency when these devices are placed on the market in Lithuania.
+In addition – Manufacturers of medical devices of IIA, IIB and III class and custom made active implantable medical devices or their authorized representatives, or their authorized distributors have to notify Accreditation Agency when these devices are placed on the market in Lithuania.